Service doctor

 Dermatologic surgery

-Sebaceous cysts are benign skin formations that appear through the accumulation of sebum and keratin at the level of a sebaceous gland or hair follicle.
-These present as well-demarcated subcutaneous nodules and can frequently appear on areas such as scalp, face, neck, back or chest.
+Sebaceous cysts are benign skin formations that develop through the accumulation of sebum and keratin within a sebaceous gland or hair follicle.
+These present as well-demarcated subcutaneous nodules and frequently appear on areas such as scalp, face, neck, back, or chest.

 The intervention consists of surgical excision of each cyst, with complete removal of its capsule, to reduce the risk of recurrence.
 The procedure is performed under local anesthesia, so the patient does not experience pain during the intervention.

-After removal of the cysts, the wounds are sutured, and the physician provides recommendations regarding postprocedural care and healing period.
+After cyst removal, the wounds are sutured, and the physician provides recommendations regarding post-procedural care and healing period.
 In certain situations, the excised tissue may be sent for histopathological examination, to confirm the diagnosis.

 Excision of multiple sebaceous cysts offers several advantages: